-The creation of cultured meat products with the texture and organoleptic qualities of real meat is a difficult task that calls for a variety of methods and strategies.
-In order to achieve the necessary texture features and sensory properties that meet customer expectations, scaffold design plays a critical role.
+The production of cultured meat with the texture and organoleptic qualities of real meat is a difficult task that calls for a variety of methods and strategies.
+In order to achieve the texture features and necessary properties that meet customer expectations, scaffold design plays a critical role.

 Technological advancements in scaffolding are necessary to overcome the particular challenges associated with producing grown meat, including scale, affordability, and quality aspects, including texture and food safety (Bomkamp et al., 2022).
 Promising scaffold materials and methods that may be used for cultivated meat development are revealed by a study of recent advancements in scaffolding within the cultivated meat sector.
-These include a range of tissue engineering techniques, including cell sheet engineering, molding, bioprinting, textured scaffolds, and 3D bioprinting (Wang et al., 2022).
-The fact that the materials used in these tactics must be appropriate for food production and consumption makes them another vital factor to consider.
+These include a range of tissue engineering techniques, including cell sheet engineering, molding, textured scaffolds, bioprinting, bioprinting (Wang et al., 2022).
+The fact that the materials used in these tactics must be for food production appropriate consumption makes them another vital factor to consider.

-Tissue engineering methods, which were first created for biomedical applications, provide new ways to modify the characteristics of meat when it comes to cultured meat production.
+Tissue engineering methods, which were first performed for biomedical applications, provide new ways to modify the characteristics of meat when it comes to cultured meat production.
 The architecture of the scaffold, for example, may be precisely controlled by 3D bioprinting and can be tailored to resemble the fibrous structure of muscle tissue, which will affect the final product's texture (Wang et al., 2022).
 Textured scaffolds may be designed to mimic the mouthfeel and chewiness of regular meat while still providing the required mechanical support.